Where are you from?

 What are your responsibilities as a farm manager?

-Having a lot of “plannings” and coordinating with springs and watering.
-The weather has a lot to do with the planning process, so you have to stay on top of the forecast every day.
+Having a lot of planning and coordinating with spring and watering.
+The weather greatly influences the planning process, so you have to stay on top of the forecast every day.

 Watching the harvesting.
-Sometimes its hard to watch because its so pretty.
-There’s so many different colors out here so sometimes its hard.
-The different plantings and colors.
-It’s beautiful.
+Sometimes it’s hard to watch because it’s so beautiful.
+There are so many different colors, and it’s amazing to see the different plantings and colors.

 What is the best advice you’ve received?

-Like your job.
-Stay on top of things.
-Never give up and have lots of patience.
-Keep going and keep a positive attitude.
+Like your job, stay on top of things, never give up, and have lots of patience.
+Keep going and maintain a positive attitude.

 What does an average day look like?

-Start getting the tractors ready and start setting them up where they need to go
+Start getting the tractors ready and setting them up where they need to go.

-Saturdays I work all day and on Sundays I try to leave around noon
+On Saturdays, I work all day, and on Sundays, I try to leave around noon.

-3 words to describe your roll at Little Bear?
+Three words to describe your role at Little Bear?

 What is your favorite crop?
-And what way do you like to eat them?
+And how do you like to eat them?

 I like eggplant lasagna and eggplant parmesan.